louisponet/blog/content/posts/icc_1_seqlock/index.md

 }
 ```

-The `2_lines` stands for the fact that we are communicating through atomics `seq1` and `seq2` with each their own cacheline: i.e. `#[repr(align(64))]`.
+The `"2_lines"` stands for the fact that we are communicating through atomics `seq1` and `seq2` with each their own cacheline: i.e. `#[repr(align(64))]`.
 Running the code multiple times leads to:

 ![](one_way_2_lines.png#noborder "baseline_inter_core")
 *Fig 2.
 Base line core-core latency*

-Bear in mind that these are round trip times making the real latency half of what is measured.
+Bear in mind that the real latency is half of what is measured since these are round trip times.

 The steps with different but constant average timings showcases the main difficulty with timing low level/low latency constructs:
 the cpu is essentially a black box and does a lot of memory and cache related wizardry behind the scenes to implement the [MESI protocol](https://en.wikipedia.org/wiki/MESI_protocol).
-Combined with branch prediction this makes the final result quite dependent on the exact execution starting times of the threads, leading to different but stable averages each run.
+Combining this with branch prediction renders the final result quite dependent on the exact execution starting times of the threads, leading to different but stable averages each run.

 Anyway, the lower end of these measurements serves as a sanity check and target for our `Seqlock` latency.